-Network Rail has a three-year Advanced Apprenticeship Scheme which trains Maintenance Engineering Technicians in areas such as: Signalling, Off Track, Track, Electrification and Plant, Telecoms or Overhead Line.
+Network Rail has a three-year Advanced Apprenticeship Scheme which trains Maintenance Engineering Technicians in areas such as: Signalling, Off Track, Track, Distribution and Plant, Telecoms or Overhead Line.

 Entry requirements: 4 subjects at National 5 including English, Maths and a science or engineering subject.

-Applications for the March 2019 intake are now open.
-You need to apply by Monday 15 October 2018.
+Applications for the March 2022 intake open in September.
 You can find the link for the apprenticeship scheme here.